NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A01/A01_design_justification.md

   * The level shifter works as follows: SYS_RST will go high once module start-up sequence is completed.
 Initially when SYS_RST is low, Q9 is off, which means Q10 is ON, which pulls SYS_RST_OUT to ground.
 When SYS_RST goes high, Q9 is turned on, turning off Q10, which allows SYS_RST_OUT to be pulled high via R71 5V.
 Thus in the initially startup sequence, the 3V3 buck converter enable signal is pulled low, and once the startup sequence finishes and SYS_RST goes high, the enable signal will be pulled to 5V.
   * 3V3 buck and USB power switch have V_IH = 2.5 V and V_IH = 1.5 V respectively, and AP6503 has V_EN ratings from -0.3 to 6V and RT9742 has V_EN ratings from -0.3 to 7V.
   * Cannot use one transistor, as when SYS_RST is pulled LOW, the transistor will be off meaning SYS_RST_OUT will be pulled high, which is the opposite of what we want.
 * MC_A2 is now routed to GPIO09 instead of GPIO04, to bypass the software issue with GPIO04.
-Note that I need to consider rereouting all the motor control GPIO to GPIO on the 40 pin header for easier control.
+Note that I need to consider rerouting all the motor control GPIO to GPIO on the 40 pin header for easier control.

 ### Page 8 of A01 Schematic: Power_3